grantseltzer/blog/content/blog/libbpf-beginners-part-one.md

 `clang -g -O2 -c -target bpf -o mybpfobject.o mybpfcode.bpf.c`

 Now we can use _[libbpfgo](https://github.com/aquasecurity/tracee/blob/main/libbpfgo)_, a thin wrapper around libbpf itself.
-The goal is to implement all of the public API of libbpf so you can use it from Go.
+The goal of libbpfgo is to implement all of the public API of libbpf so you can easily use it from Go.
 We've started with the features that [tracee](https://github.com/aquasecurity/tracee) needs, but everything else will be coming soon!

 Before we implement it in code, let's look at a highlevel what we're going to be doing: